mallocator/gulp-international/readme.md

  * Support streams... although that seems like a pain to implement
  * Support printing of token trees if they are nested (as a json object that can e.g. be parsed by another script... although at this point you might just as well include the original source file and not have it run through here.)
+ * Look for language files recursively
+ * Merge multiple language files (Using some sort of merge pattern? or by just merging files that have the same filename without ext & path)